Lukas1407/Obsidian/Notes/University Lectures/Current/Reinforcement Learning/notes/Questions.md

 - When is the natural gradient update implementing the exact trust region update?
 - Why are natural gradients difficult to use for bigger networks?
 - What is the main idea of PPO (clipped version) and what are the benefits?
+- Why are off-policy methods more efficient then onpolicy methods
+- How can we achieve off-policy RL with continuous actions
+- What are the different options to optimize the actor? • Why do we have a bias in actor critic algorithms and how to fix it?
+- What type of gradient is DDPG using and why can we not apply the same gradient for the sampled return?
+- What is the objective of max-ent reinforcement learning and why is that useful?
+- How to we obtain the policy update in SAC?
+- What is the reparametrization trick and when should it be preferred to the likelihood policy gradients?